 Rabbi Shlomo Brody

-Rabbi Dr. Shlomo Brody is the co-dean of Tikvah Online Academy and founding director of the Tikvah Overseas Student Institute.
+Rabbi Dr. Shlomo Brody is the executive director of the Halachic Organ Donor Society and was the founding director of the Tikvah Overseas Student Institute.
 A columnist for The Jerusalem Post since 2007, Brody previously served for a decade as a senior instructor at Yeshivat Hakotel and as a junior research fellow at the Israel Democracy Institute.
 Brody’s writings focus on making Jewish texts accessible to broader audiences while applying them to contemporary social and ethical dilemmas.
 His work has appeared in Mosaic, First Things, The Federalist, Tablet, Tzohar, The Forward, Hakirah, and other popular publications, and has been cited in Israeli Supreme Court decisions.
 His first book, A Guide to the Complex: Contemporary Halakhic Debates (Maggid), received a 2014 National Jewish Book Award.
+His next book, Judaism Confront War: Jewish Military Ethics for the 21st Century, will be published in 2023.
 A summa cum laude graduate of Harvard College, he received rabbinic ordination from the Israeli Chief Rabbinate, an MA in Jewish philosophy at the Hebrew University, and his PhD from Bar Ilan University Law School, where he continues to serve as a post-doctoral fellow.
-Originally from Houston, Texas, Rabbi Brody now lives in Modi’in with his wife, Rocky, and five children.
+Originally from Houston, Texas, Rabbi Brody now lives in Modi’in with his family.

 Dr. Daniel Polisar